SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 **My trackers in SteamVR aren't set up properly**

-If this is in SteamVR before launching any games, go to Settings > Controllers > Manage Vive Trackers, and manually set up the trackers' positions to match the virtual trackers' names.
+If this is in SteamVR before launching any games, open SlimeVR Settings > SteamVR > Tracker Assignment and ensure that all trackers in use have been assigned.
+Note that foot and ankle trackers are merged into one tracker in SteamVR.
 If this is in game it could be a calibration issue!

 **My trackers don't connect to my Wi-Fi**

 If you are having issues with your Wi-Fi, you can try an alternative Wi-Fi network or [host a hotspot with your PC](server/alternate-wifi.md).

 For all other problems, check the [Common Issues page](common-issues.md)